akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 There are two ways to remove a member from the cluster.

-You can just stop the actor system (or the JVM process).
+You can stop the actor system (or the JVM process).
 It will be detected as unreachable and removed after the automatic or manual downing as described above.